-- The Advisor must file the Report of Examining Committee with the Graduate Director. - 2.
-The Student must prepare at least two "hard-bound" copies of the final approved version of the dissertation on acid-free paper for the following: the Dissertation Advisor, the Department of Communication.
-Members of the Examining Committee may also request copies. - 3.
-The Student must submit a final version of the dissertation electronically.
+- 1. The Advisor must file the Report of Examining Committee with the Graduate School. - 2.
+The Student must prepare at least three "hard-bound" copies of the final approved version of the dissertation on acid-free paper for the following: the Dissertation Advisor, the Department of Communication, and the student.
+Members of the Examining Committee may also request copies. - The Student must submit a final version of the dissertation electronically.
 Consult Graduate School Catalogue for directions and stipulations regarding University rights and student copyrights.